Angela Rayner tax scandal: Government defence

 Initially, both Rayner's spokesperson and Health Minister Stephen Kinnock defended her actions, stating she had paid the "relevant duty" in line with the rules and "entirely properly".
 Kinnock said Rayner had done "absolutely nothing wrong" and had "complied with the letter of the law".

-On 3 September 2025 prime minister Keir Starmer backed Rayner after her admission, stating he was "very proud to sit alongside" his deputy and praising her transparency in referring herself to the ethics adviser.

-On 3 September 2025, Peter Kyle defended Rayner, stating: "Just because it is Angela, with her accent and her background, people are treating her in a way they wouldn't, that if a Tory MP who was born in wealth had a second home, which many of them do already".

-On 4 September 2025, Rachel Reeves said that she had "full confidence" in Rayner.
-Later that day, the BBC reported that Keir Starmer had repeatedly refused to say whether he would dismiss Rayner if his standards adviser concluded she had breached the ministerial code, stating he would "of course act" on the adviser’s report once published.
+Prime Minister Sir Keir Starmer backed Rayner after her admission, stating he was "very proud to sit alongside" his deputy, praising her transparency in referring herself to the ethics adviser.
+Peter Kyle defended Rayner, stating: "Just because it is Angela, with her accent and her background, people are treating her in a way they wouldn't, that if a Tory MP who was born in wealth had a second home, which many of them do already".
+Chancellor Rachel Reeves said that she had "full confidence" in Rayner.
+Later that day, the BBC reported that Keir Starmer had repeatedly refused to say whether he would dismiss Rayner if his standards adviser concluded she had breached the ministerial code, stating he would "of course act" on the adviser's report once published.